 The use of search engines also contributes to the development of academic dishonesty.
 Dishonesty here is related to the ability of students to express their ideas, especially when doing various assignments or learning activities.
 Copy pastes accompany the googling activity.
 After doing a search, students get the appropriate information and this information should be understood in depth and used as a reference, but in reality, it is used as the source content by copying all/part of the text without being changed and used as a work.

-“Directly type the question on Google, then just copy and paste the question and the answer will definitely appear.
-Usually if you get it directly on brainly (Alan, 2021)”
+“Directly type the question on Google, then copy and paste the question and the answer will definitely appear.
+Usually, you get it directly on Brainly (Alan, 2021).”

 The tendency of students to take directly similar and identical to the sources on the website becomes a necessity.
-In many schools, whether it’s public or private, city or suburb, this case has emerged and has been suspected for a long time.
-But then because of the convenience of technology, especially the internet, students tend to be massive in utilizing search results instantly to answer questions or do assignments.
-This condition tends to popularize academic dishonesty in the learning process when there is no action or direction from the teacher.
-The search process is not only seen in technical terms, but far behind it there is a culture and habituation that needs to be understood by students so that they know how to optimize the use of search engines appropriately.
+In many schools, whether public or private, city or suburb, this case has emerged and has been suspected for a long time.
+However, because of the convenience of technology, especially the internet, students tend to be massive in utilizing search results instantly to answer questions or do assignments.
+This condition tends to popularize academic dishonesty in the learning process when the teacher has no action or direction.
+The search process is not only seen in technical terms, but far behind it, there is a culture and habituation that needs to be understood by students to know how to optimize the use of search engines appropriately.

 Loss of critical thinking

-The use of search engines gives rise to an instant culture, amid the low interest in reading among students (OECD, 2019).
+Search engines give rise to an instant culture amid the low interest in reading among students (OECD, 2019).
 The habit of students to get instant results is a side effect of low interest in reading.
-Each subject matter only has one compulsory book provided by the government, even this is exacerbated by the fact that these books are rarely read.
-Technological advances with the development of search engines, exacerbate the condition of the lack of effort to read.
+Each subject matter only has one compulsory book provided by the government.
+Even this is exacerbated by the fact that these books are rarely read.
+Technological advances with the development of search engines exacerbate the condition of the lack of effort to read.
 Although learning resources on the internet are abundant, efforts to read the entire available information are minimal.
-Students tend to search for and be satisfied with the information obtained without reading and doing a thorough study.
+Students tend to search for and be satisfied with the information obtained without reading and thorough study.

 “Just write straight away, without interpreting it.
 Just follow Google answers.
-Sometimes I don’t even read it first, just write the answer right away” (Mika, 2021)
+Sometimes I do not even read it first, just write the answer right away” (Mika, 2021)

-Students have loss in-depth analytical power due to the ease of obtaining information.
-This attribution is also supported by the ease with which students get information, but is not supported by high motivation to find out more.
-Learners are trapped in learning rituals that are oriented towards the goal/end of learning without seeing that the core process of learning lies in the process of getting it.
-Google (search engine) seems to lull and worsen the literacy situation without a definite solution. googling tends to manipulate and deprive deep learning abilities (Salehi & Ashman, 2018).
-Ease of searching includes when it doesn’t match, by changing keywords into an experience that continues, but doesn’t leave an immersive experience as part of the learning process.
-Reading activities only stop at the surface level, are taken for granted, without questioning and analyzing further to be developed.
+Students have lost in-depth analytical power due to the ease of obtaining information.
+This attribution is also supported by the ease with which students get information but is not supported by a high motivation to find out more.
+Learners are trapped in learning rituals oriented towards the goal/end of learning without seeing that the core process of learning lies in the process of getting it.
+Google (search engine) seems to lull and worsen the literacy situation without a definite solution.
+Googling manipulates and deprives deep learning abilities (Salehi & Ashman, 2018).
+Ease of searching includes when it does not match, changing keywords into an experience that continues, but does not leave an immersive experience as part of the learning process.
+Reading activities only stop at the surface level and are taken for granted without questioning and analyzing further to be developed.